Reducing the Revenue Loss of TCJA Extension

 Broader itemized deduction changes could raise even more revenue.
 For example, full repeal of all itemized deductions would reduce the deficit impact of extension by nearly $1.2 trillion.
 Or limiting the value of itemized deductions to the 24 percent tax bracket – essentially capping the percentage value of deductions for those making over $200,000/$400,000 – would raise roughly $250 billion on top of TCJA extension.
 That cap could raise around $500 billion if applied more broadly.

 Changes to pass-through and other business provisions could also reduce the deficit impact of extension.
-The TCJA enacted a pass-through deduction that allows owners of pass-through entities to deduct up to 20 percent of qualified business income, established Opportunity Zones that offer tax preferences for investing in certain economically distressed communities, and limited the amount of losses businesses can deduct.
+The TCJA enacted a pass-through deduction that allows owners of pass-through entities to deduct up to 20 percent of qualified business income, expanded the Opportunity Zone program that offers tax preferences for investing in certain economically distressed communities, and limited the amount of losses businesses can deduct.
 Extending these provisions would reduce revenue by a combined $800 billion over a decade.
 Replacing or reforming these provisions – something tax experts on the left and right have supported – could recover hundreds of billions of dollars.

 Reforms to the estate tax could also save money relative to full TCJA extension.
 The TCJA doubled the estate tax exemption from $5.5 million per person in 2017 to $11.2 million in 2018, growing to $14 million by 2025.
 Extending this would reduce revenue collection by $190 billion.
 This revenue could be replaced in full by adopting a carryover basis, instead of stepped-up basis, for capital gains at death.
 It could also be recovered by modifying estate tax parameters.
 For example, reverting the estate tax parameters to the 2018 levels set after the TCJA was enacted – with a $11.2 million per person exemption – could reduce the revenue loss of extension by roughly $80 billion if parameters were frozen at that level.
 Closing various loopholes that allow people to avoid the estate tax could generate another $50 billion.